rhpit/paws/doc/providers.rst

 to the descriptions above.

 .. note::
    (REQUIRED)

    **- network:** The network name should define which internal network you want the instance to be created on.
 It should not be the name of the external network to attach too.

    *E.g. Looking at the network topology image above, we will want to give the name of one of the internal networks to use.
 In this case we will give idm-ad-domain.*

    **- floating_ip_pools:** The name of the external network to use to create the floating IP for the provisioned instance.

    *E.g. Looking at the network topology image above, we will want to give the floating_ip_pools a value of 10.8.176.0/22.
 Since this is the external network connected to one of the internal networks in the image.*

 .. attention::

-	If your Openstack has multiple networks connected to the same external network, it is REQUIRED that you set the floating_ip_pools key.
+   If your Openstack has multiple networks connected to the same external network, it is REQUIRED that you set the floating_ipPools key.
 This key tells paws which external network to use to create the floating IP.

    Setting both network and floating_ip_pools for a single network connected to an external network will work as well.

 ----